 There are several types of bipolar disorder, and each person who lives with this condition experiences it differently.
 Some primarily deal with depression, while others have more frequent and severe manic episodes.
 While the behaviors associated with mania and with depression fall into general categories, each person is affected in individual ways.

 Myth #10: People managing bipolar disorder can’t be successful.

 A host of successful people have proven that it’s possible to do great things while dealing with bipolar disorder!
-Ted Turner, singer Demi Lovato and actresses Patty Duke, Catherine Zeta-Jones and Carrie Fisher are just a few examples of the many people with a bipolar diagnosis who’ve succeeded in their careers.
+Ted Turner, Mariah Carey and actresses Patty Duke, Catherine Zeta-Jones and Carrie Fisher are just a few examples of the many people with a bipolar diagnosis who’ve succeeded in their careers.

-Over half of the members of The Well Community struggle with bipolar disorder.
+Many members of the Well Community struggle with bipolar disorder.
 Your donation to The Well gives them a place to belong and receive support services.

 Read more about specific mental illnesses on our The Facts webpage.